Katzeee/Notes/about-programing/ubuntu-libtorch-AND-pytorch-install.md

 ## Download and install libtorch

-Check which version is suitable for your graphic card.

 Get the zip file on official website, choose the version that satisfy your demand.
 I chose the libtorch with cuda-11.3 though my cuda version is 11.6